DIY

 Asian Water Buffalo

-Solid tips - no large
+Solid tips - not hollow

-become more popular.
-Although predominantly black
+Although predominantly

-polishing kits (below) for that really professional
+our polishing kits (below) for that really

-look!
+professional look!

 |